ds-modules/modules-textbook/README.md

 ## License

-All content in this book (ie, any files and content in the `content/` folder) is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/)
+The contents of this book are licensed for free consumption under the following license: [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)](https://creativecommons.org/licenses/by-nc-nd/4.0/)
-(CC BY-SA 4.0) license.